amanessinger/manessinger.com/content/post/2022/02/5601-foligno-xi.md

 <br />

 My birthday is approaching.
-Nothing special, just a 58, but around that time, OM Systems, the company, that bought Olympus' camera business, will release a new camera.
-It's not yet clear what it will be called, but spiritually it seems to be the OM-D E-M1 iv.
+Nothing special, just a 58, but just now, OM Systems, the company, that bought Olympus' camera business, has released a new camera.
+It's called the OM-1, which is fine, much better than _OM-D E-M1 mk iv_.

-I own a lot of expensive Olympus glass, so, I probably would have bought it anyway, if only to extend the relevance of my lenses.
+I own a lot of Olympus glass, some expensive, some cheap, so, I probably would have bought it anyway, if only to extend the relevance of my lenses.

-Some people hoped for more than 20 Megapixels, some for extended dynamic range, and it seems, it will only be dynamic range.
+Some people hoped for more than 20 Megapixels, some for extended dynamic range, turned out it was only dynamic range.

 I don't care.
 What I really care about, is the electronic viewfinder.
 Basically they've doubled the pixels, giving it